jdav892/DailySolutions/README.md

-Solutions to Codewars/LeetCode problems
+My solutions to Code Wars/LeetCode problems
-*Moved from another repo of mine for organizational purposes*
+*Migrated from an old repository and expanded upon daily